-In Oregon, candidates can be nominated by multiple political parties.
+In Oregon, candidates running for partisan office may be nominated by multiple political parties.
 Candidates nominated by more than one party or by other nominating processes may select up to three parties or designations to be printed with their name on the general election ballot.